ski-freak/quartz/content/_index.md

 Here are some places you may want to visit:
 - [[notes/Navigation/About Me|About Me]]
 - [[notes/Navigation/My Projects|My Projects]] - Projects and things I'm trying to make happen.
-- [[notes/Post/My Best Work|My Best Work]] - My favorite things I've made on the internet, videos & more!
+- [[notes/Post/My Best Work|My Best Work]] - A showcase of my favorite things I've made on the internet, videos & more!
 - [[notes/Navigation/Current WIP Videos|Current WIP Videos]] - Video scripts I am currently working on.

 ---
 > [!example] Tags